aaronbloomfield/pdr/labs/lab08-32bit/index.md

 There are three changes that will have to be made to compile your program (and this to the Makefile) depending on your own development platform:

-- You will have to determine whether to name your function `vecsum` instead of `_vecsum` (note the lack of underscore) in vecsum.s (this file is described more below).
+- You will have to determine whether to name your function `vecsum` instead of `_vecsum` (note the lack of underscore in the former) in vecsum.s (this file is described more below).
 In the final linking step, if you get a message such as, `main.cpp:(.text+0x12): undefined reference to 'vecsum'`, then you should change the name of the function.
 - Some systems will have to supply a command-line parameter to clang++; this can be put on the `CXX` or `CXXFLAGS` macro(s) line in your Makefile
-- All systems will have a specific nasm file format option (`-f`) that will need to be specified.
+- All systems will have a specific nasm file format option (via `-f`) that will need to be specified.

 The first bullet point highlights a compatibility problem between Linux and Mac OS X.  When calling a subroutine, which in C++ would be called `foo()`, there are two standards as to how to name the assembly routine: you can name it either `_foo` (adding an underscore is added before the name), or name it just `foo` (with no underscore).
 Unfortunately, Linux uses a different standard than Mac OS X, so we have to make (minor) code modifications in order to compile the code on the other system: in Mac OS X, the vecsum.s file should have the subroutine be called `_vecsum`, and under Linux, it should be called `vecsum` (this is twice, on lines 9 and 21).